big-apple-roll/big-apple-roll/content/schedule/saturday/party-and-raffle.md

 Celebrate street skating in New York City and the end of the 2024 Big Apple Roll at our annual Saturday Night Party & Raffle.

 This year’s Saturday night party will be held at Sean’s Bar and Kitchen!
 The BAR is providing a wide selection of heavy appetizers to accommodate most diets (reach out with any questions).
 Drinks on your own—Sean’s has a full bar with 54 beers on tap!

+This is where our famous raffle is held, featuring prizes from all our wonderful sponsors.
+You need a [ticket to attend which you can buy here](/shop/saturday-party-ticket/), and you probably want to get some [raffle tickets](/shop/raffle-ticket/) as well.